NavpreetNat/bootcampChallenges/module_14_challenge/README.md

 * *The Jupyter Notebook file containing all code may be found in the folder titled ```Code``` under the filename ```machine_learning_trading_bot``` The report is as follows below.*

+* *Also please note that the images do not appear to be showing on github.
+Opening the file in VS Code does however show all images.
+I have been unable to find the cause of this issue*

 ![](images/bot.jpg)

 ## Report